The First Ten Years

 I am proud of the changes we have made to our entrance test which have proved effective giving fair access to the education we provide has been recognised as worthy of a significant investment by DfE.

 The long-awaited campus development plans are finally coming to fruition with the new teaching block and sports hall which will transform our facilities and bring sport, science, art and the library into the 21st century.

 Finally, I wish to thank parents who have unfailingly supported the School in our tripartite partnership.
 Your daughters are amazing, not only are they focused on achieving their best, but they are also supportive of each other and are acquiring the characteristics which will help them live happy and fulfilling lives.
 It has been a privilege to guide them and I have every confidence in the team to continue what we have started.”

-Mr Stephen Lawlor was appointed Headteacher in September 2019, and is the first male Headteacher in the history of CCHS.
+Mr Stephen Lawlor was appointed Headteacher in September 2019, following 8 years as Deputy Headteacher, and he is the first male Headteacher in the history of CCHS.